Your domain's API key is available in the Developers section of the Daily dashboard.

 Members do not have access to your team's API key.

 If you're a member and you require access, request the key from a team member or request administrator privileges from one of your team's admins.

 The Daily API uses API keys to authenticate requests.

 Almost all of the Daily API endpoints require that you include your API key in the

-Authorization header of your HTTP request.
+Authorization header of your HTTPS request.
 For example:

 Each API key is tied to a specific Daily domain.